 Critically analze written, audio and visual materials both in English and Korean;

-Develop academic writing & group presentation skills;
+Develop academic writing & individual or group presentation skills;

 Find and formulate a research topic/question for a BA thesis;